mozilla/ichnaea/docs/install/deploy.rst

     innodb_strict_mode=on
     sql-mode="NO_ENGINE_SUBSTITUTION,STRICT_TRANS_TABLES"

-The web app frontend role only needs access to a read-only read-replica of the database.
-The async worker backend role needs access to a read-write primary database.
+The web app frontend role only needs access to a read-only version of the database, for example a read-replica.
+The async worker backend role needs access to the read-write primary database.

 Redis / Amazon ElastiCache